 - analyse collecting patterns and trends

 The 2016 survey has surfaced a number of interesting records and collections such as a letter to John Pigott, High Sheriff of Somerset, concerning the Rye House Plot in 1683, and correspondence between author Sir Terry Pratchett and writer Henye Meyer.
+Further highlights are publicised in our report, and the full dataset can be accessed through data.gov.uk.
 To find out more about collections discovered through past surveys, read our blog.

 Find out more about how we make collections information available here.